agilecustoms/release/docs/gh-authorization.md

    2. update CHANGELOG.md
    3. any other files you can update with `pre-publish-script`

-→ need a fine-grained PAT with `Contents "Read and write"` or classic PAT with `repo` scope
+→ need a fine-grained PAT ([Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)) with `Contents "Read and write"` or classic PAT with `repo` scope

 Next you have a choice **how to pass this PAT**: